hdorgeval/playwright-fluent/README.md

   .close();
 ```

-This API provides a Selector Fluent API that enables to find and target a DOM element or a collection of DOM elements that is embedded in complex DOM Hierarchy:
+This package provides also a Selector API that enables to find and target a DOM element or a collection of DOM elements embedded in complex DOM Hierarchy:

 ```js
 const selector = p